MailTape/MailTape-v1/_posts/2021-05-30-mike-slott.md

 ---
 <p id="introduction">This morning, let's go for a walk outside.
 We're joined by Mike Slott who made us an honor to accept our invitation.

   Being one the founder of LuckyMe, the legendary record label which released, among other great artists, the first Hudson Mohawke record.
-Mike released last year Vignettes, a great inner cinematic experience filled with ambient sounds but with composed from an electronic perspective.
+Mike released last year Vignettes, a great inner cinematic experience filled with ambient sounds but composed from an electronic perspective.

-  This morning's episode sounds like the perfect soundtrack for drifting out and letting your mind see beauty right at the corner of your street.
+  This morning's episode sounds like the perfect soundtrack for drifting out and letting your mind see the beauty right at the corner of your street.
 No need to travel to the other side of the planet, just put your headphones on and let's go.</p>

 # Mike Slott's selection